 Indigenous Counselling Services in Edmonton & Sherwood Park

-We provide compassionate and culturally aware counselling to indigenous people struggling with mental health or substance abuse issues.
+We provide compassionate and culturally aware counselling to indigenous people struggling with mental health issues.

 Begin Your Healing Journey

 Indigenous people have long faced severe challenges including systemic abuse, discrimination, childhood trauma, persecution, neglect, fetal alcohol syndrome, and cultural annihilation which has resulted in long term intergenerational trauma in many people.
 Although mental health counselling cannot undo the harm that was done, it is a start towards healing and recovering from serious generational pain.

 Whether you are a parent who lost their child, or the child who suffered at the hands of residential schools directly, we are here for you.
 The immense negative cultural impact, violent abuse, torment and suffering that occurred has left many people feeling anxious, lost and traumatized to say the least.
 Our counsellors, including Linda Mah (NIHB Certified) and Shelley Campbell (Not NIHB Certified), have direct experience working with indigenous adults and children who have survived and are still surviving the consequences of that dark time.

 Children and youths require a different counselling approach than adults due to a difference in how they process information.